MSVstudios/NovelGenerator_v1.1/README.md

   A: Generation time varies depending on chapter length, complexity, and system resources.

 - Q: Can I use the generated content commercially?
-  A: Yes, but we recommend thorough review and editing before commercial use.
+  A: Yes, but I recommend thorough review and editing before commercial use.

 - Q: What makes NovelGenerator different from other text generators?
   A: My tool focuses on complete novel generation with coherent plot structures, character development, and professional-grade writing quality.